In this guide

 It is possible for the organs and tissues below to be donated and subsequently transplanted:

-It is your decision whether or not you would like to donate your organs after you die.
+It is your decision whether or not you would like to donate your organs or tissue after you die.